 The purpose of these ghost bikes is to show solidarity with our community the importance of awareness in bicycle and driving safety.
 Bicycle accidents are usually needless and completely preventable.
 Both cyclists and motorists should be alert and maintain safety at all times.

 If you or someone you love has been hurt in a bicycle accident, you may be entitled to damages.
-Call our office at (504)218-8570 immediately for your free initial evaluation.
-We may be able to help you at no initial cost.
+Call an attorney as soon as possible.